How to create an epic GoPro time lapse

 4. Transform your photos into a movie

-- I prefer to use QuickTime 7 for the simplest way to produce a seamless time-lapse sequence.
-Of course, Final Cut Pro and Premiere would do the job just as well (if you have the budget)..
+- QuickTime 7 is a simple way to produce a seamless time-lapse sequence.
+Of course, Final Cut Pro and Premiere would do the job just as well (if you have the budget).

 - Select ‘Open Image Sequence’ from the File menu.